 - Document Object Model – Document Object Model considers an XML or HTML document featuring different nodes as a tree that eventually grows.
 The angular framework uses regular DOM.
 No matter how many times you update the same HTML page, Angular will automatically update the entire tree.

 The Guardian, Paypal, JetBlue, Lego, Upwork, Netflix, and freelancer are some of the most popular apps developed using Angular.
-Further below are a few vital reasons that will let you think on why you must consider Angular for your upcoming web development project.

 Taking into consideration the topics addressed in this article, we should summarize that AngularJS is a multi-functional constructed framework that offers a diverse variety of company chances for developing efficient and strong application development solutions.